lemon07r/gideros-bunnymark/README.md

 # gideros-bunnymark
 Quick Bunnymark Port for Gideros, and the exported Gideros template for Android Studio

-Ignore the "androidstudio-template" unless you want to compile to an apk with Android Studio.
+Ignore the "docs" fold unless you want to compile to an apk with Android Studio.
 This is the exported template created from Gideros.

 The "html5-export" folder is the exported html5 version of the benchmark, doesn't seem to work in Chrome but works fine in Edge.